 Mistico Arenal Hanging Bridges Park

 The Mistico reserve sits upon 600 acres of protected tropical forest.
 The 1.9 mile nature trail through the forest offers multiple hanging bridges with gorgeous views of the Arenal volcano.
 You can choose to either walk the trail with a guide or as a self-guided tour.
 I chose to go without, but the benefit of having a guide is that they are able to point out the wildlife you otherwise might miss while walking through the forest.
-Entrance to the park is $26.00 USD.
-Don’t forget to wear close-toed shoes.
+The entrance to the park is $26.00 USD.
+Don’t forget to wear close-toed shoes!

 Arenal Volcano National Park